 When the analogue output is set for MOR, the 0V or 4mA reading represents zero MOR.
-The 10V or 20mA reading represents the maximum value of MOR selected for that specific sensor.
-The default maximum is 7.5km.
+The 10V or 20mA reading represents the maximum MOR value of 99.99km.
 The readings between these two extremes are proportional to the MOR value.